Giacomo Casanova: Grand tour

 Crestfallen and despondent, Casanova returned to Venice, and after a good gambling streak, he recovered and set off on a grand tour, reaching Paris in 1750.
 Along the way, from one town to another, he got into sexual escapades resembling operatic plots.
 In Lyon, he entered the society of Freemasonry, which appealed to his interest in secret rites and which, for the most part, attracted men of intellect and influence who proved useful in his life, providing valuable contacts and uncensored knowledge.
 Casanova was also attracted to Rosicrucianism.

-In Lyons, Casanova became companion and finally took the highest degree of Scottish Rite Master Mason.
+In Lyon, Casanova became companion and finally took the highest degree of Scottish Rite Master Mason.

-Regarding his initiation to the Scottish Rite Freemasonry in Lyon, the Memoirs said:
+Regarding his initiation to the Scottish Rite Freemasonry in Lyon, Casanova says:

 Casanova stayed in Paris for two years, learned the language, spent much time at the theater, and introduced himself to notables.
 Soon, however, his numerous liaisons were noted by the Paris police, as they were in nearly every city he visited.

 In 1752, his brother Francesco and he moved from Paris to Dresden, where his mother and sister Maria Maddalena were living.
 His new play, La Moluccheide, now lost, was performed at the Royal Theatre, where his mother often played in lead roles.
 He then visited Prague, and Vienna, where the tighter moral atmosphere was not to his liking.
 He finally returned to Venice in 1753.
-In Venice, Casanova resumed his escapades, picking up many enemies and gaining the scrutiny of the Venetian inquisitors.
+There, Casanova resumed his escapades, picking up many enemies and gaining the scrutiny of the Venetian inquisitors.
 His police record became a lengthening list of reported blasphemies, seductions, fights, and public controversy.
 A state spy, Giovanni Manucci, was employed to draw out Casanova's knowledge of cabalism and Freemasonry and to examine his library for forbidden books.
 Senator Bragadin, in total seriousness this time (being a former inquisitor himself), advised his "son" to leave immediately or face the stiffest consequences.